rlama7/rlama7/README.md

 ## ABOUT:

-Certainly, here's a suggestion for your GitHub profile bio that can make a strong impact on potential employers:

 ---

 🚀 Software Engineer | 5+ Years Experience | Frontend Developer | React Developer | JavaScript Developer | Full Stack Developer